pgbackrest/pgbackrest/CONTRIBUTING.md

 #### define.yaml

 Each module is separated by a line of asterisks (*) and each test within is separated by a line of dashes (-).
 In the example below, the module is `command` and the unit test is `check`.
 The number of calls to `testBegin()` in a unit test file will dictate the number following `total:`, in this case 4.
-Under `coverage:`, the list of files that will be tested must be listed.
+Under `coverage:`, the list of files that will be tested.
 ```
 # ********************************************************************************************************************************
   - name: command